 - Form Teachers

 - Assistant Head of Pastoral

-- Key Stage Coordinator
+- Head of Year

 - Secondary Headteacher.

-See Contact Sheet See Website or Student Diary for the full Policy
+See Contact Sheet See Student Diary for the full Policy

 Expeditions

 Preparation: as far as practical, staff will conduct risk assessments in advance of school trips to ascertain:

 - 1. Availability of suitable personnel

 - 2. Quality and layout of accommodation

 - 3. Security of site, especially after dark

 - 4. Nearby temptations for students

 - 5. Accessibility and safety of transportation

 - 6. Availability of medical help in an emergency

 - 7. Dangers inherent in the site itself

 - 8. Dangers inherent in the activities planned.